-Year 5 Crash Course - Medium Term Plan
+Year 6 Crash Course - Medium Term Plan

 Lesson Aims Success Criteria 1 To explain what coding is.
-Introduction to the 2Code interface including the possible actions of character objects.
-Children can explain that coding is how computer programs are created.
+Introduction to the 2Code interface including the possible actions of character, car and animal objects.
+Tinkering with 2Code Children can explain that coding is how computer programs are created.
 Children can navigate around the 2Code interface, dragging and dropping code blocks and running code.
 2 To create a program with an object that repeats actions indefinitely.
 To use a timer to make characters repeat actions.
 To explore the use of the repeat command and how this differs from the timer.
 Children can show how their character repeats an action and explain how they caused it to do so.
 Children are beginning to understand how the use of the timer differs from the repeat command and can experiment with the different methods of repeating blocks of code.
 Children can explain how they made objects repeat actions.
-3 To create a program that responds to the 'if' command or the 'if/else' command To use selection within a program.
+3 To introduce If statements to allow selection in a program.
 Children can create an 'if' statement in their program.
-Children can create an 'if/else' statement in their program.
 Children can use a timer and 'if' statement to respond to the actions of a character and change their actions.
 4 To understand what a variable is in programming.
 To use a variable to create a visual timer.
 To explore number and string variables.
 Children can explain what a variable is in programming.
 Children can explain why variables need to be named.
 Children can create a variable in a program.
 Children can set/change the variable values appropriately 5 & 6 To go through the design, code, execute, refine process.
 To use the coding skills that they have encountered creatively in their own program.
 To create a program that controls or simulates a physical system, i.e. changing the speed and angle of moving objects.
 Children have an idea about the design process and its benefits.
 Children have turned a design into a functioning program.
 Children can explain how their program simulates a physical system, i.e. objects move at different speeds and angles, what they did to make their vehicle change angle, show that their vehicles move at different speeds.